helloravi/helloravi.github.io/_posts/2016-08-03-list-of-books.markdown

 16. The Millionaire Mind by Thomas J Stanley
 17. The Millionaire Next Door: The Surprising Secrets of America's Wealthy
 18. Stop Acting Rich: ...And Start Living Like A Real Millionaire
+19. One Small Step Can Change Your Life: The Kaizen Way by  Robert Maurer Ph.D